Chart Color Schemes

 Health performance in Point Clare - Koolewong is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Point Clare - Koolewong faces significant health challenges, as indicated by its health data.
-Both younger and older age groups have a notable prevalence of common health conditions.
+Point Clare - Koolewong faces significant health challenges, as indicated by health data.
+Both younger and older age groups have notable prevalence of common health conditions.

-The area has approximately 52% private health cover, which is slightly higher than the average SA2 area but lower than Greater Sydney's 54.7%.
+Private health cover stands at approximately 52% of the total population (~3,506 people), slightly higher than the average SA2 area but lower than Greater Sydney's 54.7%.
 The most prevalent medical conditions are arthritis (9.3%) and mental health issues (8.9%).
-About 64.0% of residents report having no medical ailments, compared to 64.8% in Greater Sydney.
-As of 2016, 24.2% of the population is aged 65 and over, totaling 1,616 people.
-The health outcomes among seniors are generally aligned with those of the broader population.
+However, 64.0% of residents report having no medical ailments, compared to 64.8% in Greater Sydney.
+As of 2016, 24.2% of residents were aged 65 and over (1,616 people).
+Health outcomes among seniors present challenges largely consistent with the general population's health profile.

 Frequently Asked Questions - Health